 Best of all:

 An advantage is one doesn’t have to worry about capital gains taxes because all the profit is earned tax-free.

-Junior Stocks and Shares ISA accounts are a type of Investment Account that offers the potential for a higher return on investment because they invest in riskier assets like stocks, shares or commodities rather than savings deposits, bonds or certificates of deposit, which offer lower interest rates with less risks associated with them.
+Junior Stocks and Shares ISA accounts are a type of Investment Account that offers the potential for a higher return on investment because they invest in riskier assets like stocks, shares, or commodities rather than savings deposits, bonds, or certificates of deposit, which offer lower interest rates with fewer risks associated with them.